Andrios17/T1A3---Library-CLI/README.md

 The above code demonstrates the logic created to allow a user to return a book to the library which has been loaned.

-It firstly call upon the ```display_loaned_library_mult()``` function which will display all loaned books in the library.
+It firstly calls upon the ```display_loaned_library_mult()``` function which will display all loaned books in the library.
 This function will return a result of ```True``` if there are no books in the library and if this is the case, the user will be notified of this result and the program will return to the main menu.

 However, if there are loaned books, the user will be prompted to enter the title of the book they desire to return to the library.
 The JSON file holding the data of the library books will be opened and iterated over to find the book which is being returned.
 Once found, the ```Loaned``` key will return to ```False``` and the keys which pertain to the loan status will be popped and removed.

 If the book which is inputted is not on loan, the user will be notified.
 This will also occur if the book which is inputted does not exist in the library all together.

-The ```repeat(use_case)``` is then called upon to provide the user with the choice to either enter another book to be returned, or retrun to the main menu.
+The ```repeat(use_case)``` is then called upon to provide the user with the choice to either enter another book to be returned, or return to the main menu.

 ### Terminal Output